IgniteUI/igniteui-angular/.github/CONTRIBUTING.md

 When logging issue you should assign `severity:` label.
 If you cannot determine the issue severity use the `severity: medium` as initial label and a developer will re-evaluate it when doing investigation.

-1. `severity: low` this serverity means that the issue has low impact on the product.
+1. `severity: low` the issue is unnoticeable or barely noticeable in uncommon interactions with the feature.
+The issue does not affect end-user experience, or any of the general functionalities of the feature.
+The feature works fine if the issue persists to exist.
-2. `severity: medium` this severity means that the issue can be seen by users occasionally, but it won't prevent them to complete their action/interaction.
-For example if there is a styling problem or misalignment in the UI, but this doesn't break any use cases.
+2. `severity: medium` the issue is noticeable, but only in certain scenarios, which are not commonly anticipated.
+The issue affects end-user experience to a lesser degree, but does not affect the general functionalities of the feature.
+The feature behaviors may be affected by this issue when new behaviors are added, or new integration scenarios are developed.
-3. `severity: high` this severity means that the issue impacts a common use case of the control.
-For example filtering by dates for "last month" condition is not possible in the `igx-grid`.
+3. `severity: high` the issue is noticeable in common interaction scenarios.
+The issue affects the end-user experience significantly, and affects one or more of the general functionalities of the feature.
+The feature behaviors are affected by the issue, causing one or more of the behaviors to malfunction.
-4. `severity: critical` this serverity means that the issue has big impact on the product and can easily be seen by the users.
-For example if there is na exception in the console and the control is not working.
+4. `severity: critical` the issue appears in a core interaction scenarios (80% use-cases).
+The issue is immediately noticeable by end-users and stops their interaction flow (an exception is thrown which prevents the user to continue their work with the UI, or breaks the UI completely).
+The issues affects one or more of the core functionalities of the feature causing them or the entire feature to stop functioning.

 ### Triaging